 Grundarfjordur is a charming fishing village centrally located on the north coast of Snaefellsnes peninsula.
 The town lies deep in a beautiful fjord surrounded by mountains with the striking Mt.
 Kirkjufell standing out as the majestic landmark.

 The surrounding fjord is abundant in marine-life and in winter orca whales can be seen swimming near the shore, chasing Iceland’s delicious herring.
 The area has also become a known sanctuary for the white tailed eagle which is the largest predatory bird in Iceland.

-Things to do in Grundarfjordur
+What to do in Grundarfjordur?